Tamschi/flourish/flourish/README.md

 ## Prelude

-Flourish's prelude imports its accessor traits anonymously.
+Flourish's prelude re-exports its accessor traits anonymously.

 If you can't call `.get()` or `.change(…)`, this import is what you're looking for: